nikfrank/react-workshop-xcoin/exercises.md

 3. pass an Object with a String field like `{ name: 'nik' }` to a new Component to render

-4. pass a url for an image as a prop to a new Component, render the correct image
+4. pass a url for an image as a prop to a new Component along with a string title as a prop, render the correct image and title

 5. pass an Array of image urls as a prop for a new Component to render (each separately)